 wash or otherwise clean vehicles, machinery, and other equipment.
 Use such materials as water, cleaning agents, brushes, cloths, and hoses.

 monitor locomotive instruments and watch for dragging equipment, obstacles on rights-of-way, and train signals during run.
 Watch for and relay traffic signals from yard workers to yard engineer in railroad yard.

 Related to Subway and Streetcar Operators Requirements

-Subway and Streetcar Operators requirements, how to become Bus and Train Operators, degree required to be a Subway and Streetcar Operator, Subway and Streetcar Operators license and certifications, majors to be a Subway and Streetcar Operator, is it hard to become a Subway and Streetcar Operator and how long does it take
+Subway and Streetcar Operators requirements, how to become Subway and Streetcar Operators, degree required to be a Subway and Streetcar Operator, Subway and Streetcar Operators license and certifications, majors to be a Subway and Streetcar Operator, is it hard to become a Subway and Streetcar Operator and how long does it take